 If you don’t have an extra garage space or parking pad, or your homeowners association prohibits RVs, you may have to rent a storage space.
-Prices for a 10′ x 30′ drive-up enclosed storage unit are between $165 and $315 per month in Charlotte, North Carolina, where LendingTree is headquartered.
+In Charlotte, N.C., where LendingTree is headquartered, prices for a 20′-long drive-up, uncovered storage unit are around $85 per month while a drive-up, enclosed 10’x20’ unit is around $190 per month.

 RV maintenance costs depend on how comfortable you are taking the DIY approach.
 Wheel-bearing packs, water heaters and air conditioners are typically serviced annually to prevent problems.
-Inspections of your RV, including its electrical system (recommended to be checked every six months), water system, appliances and accessories, alignment and furnace, should also be conducted regularly, ideally annually.
+Inspections of your RV — including its electrical system, water system, appliances and accessories, alignment and furnace — should also be conducted regularly, ideally every six months to a year.
 An annual inspection and cleaning of your RV’s rubber roof is also recommended to avoid expensive repairs.
 Generator oil changes or gas generator services and chassis maintenance requirements depend on how much you use your RV.

-Buying, insuring, storing and maintaining an RV, not to mention paying any necessary taxes your state may require, represents a considerable expense.
+Buying, insuring, storing and maintaining an RV — not to mention paying any necessary taxes your state may require — represents a considerable expense.
 Before you make the commitment, think about renting the type of RV you’d like to buy.
-This will let you test drive the RVing lifestyle — and a particular model — to make sure it’s a good fit before taking the plunge into RV ownership.
+This lets you test drive the RVing lifestyle, and a particular model, to make sure it’s a good fit before taking the plunge into RV ownership.

 How to get an RV loan when you have bad credit

 A bad-credit RV loan will cost you more than a traditional RV loan.
-As of the date of publishing, we found interest rates as low as 4.59% for applicants with good credit.
-Applicants with bad credit, if approved, may have to pay as much as 24.99% interest or rates that go up to their state’s legal limit.
+As of the date of publishing, we found APRs (annual percentage rates) as low as 4.29% for applicants with good credit.
+Applicants with bad credit, if approved, may have to pay 24.99% APR or higher, up to their state’s legal limit.